gitlocalize/feedback/.github/ISSUE_TEMPLATE.md

 <!--
-   We appreciate for you giving us your feedback.
+   We appreciate you giving us your feedback.
    The GitLocalize team.
 -->